dspasibenko/sencode/README.md

 The unit-tests run cycle should take minutes in very rare exceptional cases.

 ## §27.
-Non-unit tests are running against an environment
+Non-unit tests are running against an environment.
 Run non-unit-tests suites like integration, load, regression etc. against an environment where the executables are deployed.

 Unit-testing is a part of delivering an executable or a source code to be ready to execute.
 Other tests should be run against the environments where the executables or the source code run.

 ## §28.
-Design of the process of product delivery
+Design of the process of product delivery.
 Unit-testing is a part of delivering an executable or a source code to be ready to execute.
 Other tests should be run against the environments where the executables or the source code run.

 Product delivery is a system that should be designed and expressed in any human-readable form to understand its structure.
 It has its own abstractions and procedures (pipelines) running over the abstractions.